Structured Authority

 Why Capability Alone Does Not Create Market Authority

-Search engines, professional referrals, and increasingly artificial intelligence systems respond to authority signals built through structure—not simply experience or reputation.
-Without deliberate structure and amplification, even highly capable firms become difficult to distinguish from others.
+Search engines, referral networks, and increasingly artificial intelligence systems respond to authority signals built through structure—not simply experience or reputation.
+Without deliberate organization and reinforcement, even highly capable firms become difficult to distinguish from others.

-Capability alone is no longer enough.
-Expertise must be structured so it can be found, understood, and trusted—and made visible when it matters.
+Legal skill and experience must be structured so they can be found, understood, and trusted—and made visible when it matters.

 What Changed - And Why is That a Genuine Problem?